aad3m/Personal-Site/README.md

 3. **Install dependencies:**
    `npm install`

+## Netlify Preview Deployment
+When you open a pull request (PR), Netlify automatically deploys a preview of your changes.
+This allows you to see how your updates will look before they are merged.

+1. **Push your changes to a new branch**.
+2. **Open a pull request** against the main branch.
+3. Netlify will generate a unique preview URL for your PR, which you can view in the Netlify dashboard or directly from the PR comments.

+Review the preview to ensure everything looks as expected before merging your changes.

 ## License
 This project is licensed under the MIT License.
 You can find the full license text in the [LICENSE](LICENSE.txt) file.

 ## Contributing
 Contributions are welcome!
 If you have any ideas, suggestions, or issues, please open an issue or submit a pull request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/your-feature`)
+1. Create your feature branch (`git checkout -b feature/your-feature`)
-3. Commit your changes (`git commit -m 'Add your feature'`)
+2. Commit your changes (`git commit -m 'Add your feature'`)
-4. Push to the branch (`git push origin feature/your-feature`)
+3. Push to the branch (`git push origin feature/your-feature`)
-5. Open a pull request
+4. Open a pull request

 ## Contact
 If you have any questions or would like to get in touch, please reach out to me at [aad3m](mailto:aliadem0205@gmail.com).